 Marshall County Commission meetings are held on the second Wednesday and the fourth Wednesday at 10:00am each month.
 Work Sessions are held on the second Wednesday and the fourth Wednesday at 9:00am each month.
 When a Holiday intervenes, the meeting will be held the following Thursday in the Commission Chamber located on the third floor of the Marshall County Courthouse at 424 Blount Ave.
 Guntersville, AL.

-All meetings of the Marshall County Commission are open to the public and are wheel chair accessible by calling 256-571-7701.
-Most meetings are televised for the citizens' convenience and involvement.
+All meetings of the Marshall County Commission are open to the public (some restrictions apply due to covid-19) and are wheel chair accessible by calling 256-571-7701.